Every Day Better Choices As 'A Finger Up' To The World's Injustices

 Donate stuff you don't want to charity, clear up that clogged energy from your house.

 I'm sure there are many things that you're doing already but why stop there.
+Each of these such choices is a light in a dark world - an act of resistance.

 ........

 One of my favourite stories, is about a person walking along the beach shore, after a storm.
-There are thousands of starfish washed ashore.

 An old man, is throwing the starfish back into the sea, as people watch, amused.